1 Corinthians 4:9-15

 No real Fatherhood to pass down

-This produces unprepared dysfunctional sons/daughters, who become critical, skeptical, angry and sometimes disconnected, battling some insecurities, identity and self esteem issues.
+This produces unprepared, dysfunctional sons and daughters, who become critical, skeptical, angry and sometimes disconnected, battling some insecurities, identity and self-esteem issues.

 Father figure, but no instruction or weak Godly influence

 No parental connection

 Produces unprepared, dysfunctional sons and daughters with many insecurities, uncontrolled anger, irresponsibility, rebellion, low self esteem, identity crisis, laziness and lack of respect.

 Produces unprepared, rebellious sons and daughters who have no direction or purpose, identity, self-esteem, who are out of control, bitter, full of anger and have no restraint.
 Immature or unprepared sons and daughters will become immature unprepared fathers or parents.

 What are the qualities of Fatherhood that God intended for us to inherit?

 Let us look at a few father's who had an extraordinary favor of God on their lives:

 Enoch - Walk with God and was no more